cjmartin/launchcalendar.org/_posts/2025-05-05-chang-zheng-12-satnet-leo-group.md

 payload-type: satellite
 payload-description: >-
-  A batch of low Earth orbit (LEO) communications satellites for China's national SatNet constellation, part of the GuoWang broadband internet program aiming to establish a global network of nearly 13,000 satellites to compete with Starlink and Project Kuiper.
+  A batch of low Earth orbit (LEO) communications satellites for China's national SatNet (GuoWang) broadband internet constellation, part of the GuoWang program aiming to establish a global network of nearly 13,000 satellites to compete with Starlink and Project Kuiper.
 links:
   - title: >-
       Launch Roundup: Starlink missions fill launch manifest, Biomass and Alpha